 With an address in Stronghurst, Illinois, Henderson County Ret Center is the sole option we were able to find in this area.
-This facility was given an A- overall, which is among the top grades we offer.
-A score in this range requires superb scores across the board.
-In fact, we ranked this facility in the top 25 percent of all nursing homes in the United States.
-This place's strong report card was highlighted by its inspection reports, which is addressed in the next section.
+We awarded this nursing home an overall grade of B. A score in this range requires respectable marks in most areas.
+Based on our assessment, this place looks like a solid choice for quite a few people.
+This facility's strong report card was highlighted by its inspection rating, which we will address in the next section.

 Henderson County Ret Center